 WooCommerce cart abandonment is a major challenge for e-commerce business owners around the world which they find hard to overcome.
 The average WooCommerce store loses over 75% of its sales because of cart abandonment.
 The average percentage of cart abundance is as high as 83.6% for some online shopping sectors.

-The most common reasons for WooCommerce cart abandonment are the long checkout process, additional shipping fee, and taxes etc. Fixing these issues can incredibly lower the rate of cart abundance leading to increased sales.
-Predicting the exact reason for your eCommerce cart abundance is difficult but lots of surveys and researches have been conducted in this regard and we have compiled them to make a list in this article.
+The most common reasons for WooCommerce cart abandonment are the long checkout process, additional shipping fees, taxes, etc. Fixing these issues can incredibly lower the rate of cart abundance leading to increased sales.
+Predicting the exact reason for your eCommerce cart abundance is difficult but lots of surveys and research have been conducted in this regard and we have compiled them to make a list in this article.
 Keeping those in mind, you can improve your sales by recovering the abandoned carts on your WooCommerce site.
 Though this list comprises the reasons for overall eCommerce cart abandonment, it is very true for WooCommerce as well.

 Here’s a chart of online shopping cart abandonment rates worldwide from 2006 to 2020: